 For “young professional” clients who don’t meet the firm’s portfolio minimums, Altfest charges the following fee schedule:

-- In the first year, the firm charges an annual fee of either 1.10% of assets under management or $2,500 whichever is greater.
+- In the first year, the firm charges a minimum quarterly fee of $625.

-- After the first year, the firm charges 1.10% of the portfolio value or $1,500 per year whichever is greater.
+- After the first year, the firm charges $375 per quarter.

 This rate includes cash flow analysis, investment analysis, investment management and 401(k) recommendations.
 Clients who want additional financial planning services will be billed at a rate of $250 per hour.